-This is the radio Operator's user interface with push button selectors, volume controls, audio level meter and speaker.
+This is the Radio Operator's user interface with push button selectors, volume controls, audio level meter and speaker.
+It is mounted on a 45° sloping desk mount stand with non-slip rubber feet.
+The total height is 112mm.

 2.2 Rack Interface